 Compulsory subject studies in civil law, criminal law and public law prepare for the State compulsory subject examination which consists in six written examinations (three examinations in civil law, two examinations in public law, one examination in criminal law) as well as an oral examination.
 During the basic and main studies, students are required to pass a number of written examinations and submit written assignments.
 The credits earned at the end of the second semester, together with credits from the module "Foundations I", constitute the intermediate examination.

-Studies in the chosen area of specialisation comprise 16 semester hours per week, spread over two semesters.
+Studies in the chosen field of specialisation comprise 16 semester hours per week, spread over two semesters.
 Some graded presentations and written assignments must be completed during this time.